djlovegrind/texasca-docs/docs/source/productionDeployment.rst

 You can now remove the old container your administrative one is going to replace.
 This **is** the container actually running live on production, but it will be automatically replaced by the administrative container you have just created after you remove it.
 Run ``docker rm -f CONTAINER_ID`` to remove it.

 You should now have the updated code running on production!
 Run ``docker ps`` to checkout your handywork and confirm that a container was just created running the new code.
-Please remember to ``docker rm`` the now useless administrative container, which should clearly have been created longer ago than the actual production container that should have just spawned.
+Please remember to ``docker rm`` the now useless administrative container, which should clearly have been created longer ago than the actual production container that just spawned.

 8. Exit SSH Session
 ------------------------